M374LX/alexvsbus/docs/Releasing.md

    * ``android/build.gradle``
    * ``src/defs.h``

+   In the case of ``android/build.gradle``, the version code needs to be increased.

 2. Add a description about the new release to ``docs/News.md``.

 3. Create a changelog with the same description in ``metadata/en-US/changelogs``.